Our Journey to a More Sustainable Fleet

 - Disaster resiliency

-Each of the criteria above will be weighted based on their relative importance to achieving LTD's triple-bottom-line sustainability mission.
-These weights will be determined by a team of employees at LTD, including mechanics, department directors, operations supervisors, transportation planners and more.
+Each of the criteria above were weighted based on their relative importance to achieving LTD's triple-bottom-line sustainability mission.
+These weights were determined by a team of employees at LTD, including mechanics, department directors, operations supervisors, transportation planners, and others.

 To ensure the accuracy of our work and prevent bias, our internal analysis of the fuel alternatives will be reviewed by a team of external subject matter experts.
 These experts have been recruited from a variety of backgrounds, experiences and organizations, including: